strimzi/strimzi-ui/docs/Architecture.md

 Modules should infrequently log at the `warning` or `info` levels, as these messages will appear in the default log configuration.
 Most module level logging should be at the `debug` or `trace` levels.
 The `fatal` and `error` level logging messages should only be used when there are fundamental failures in the server code.

+##### User management

+`Passport.js` is an Express compatible authentication and authorization layer.
+It uses the concept of `strategies` to specify how to check credentials.
+Express routes can then be protected using a middleware function that handles validating and storing user credentials.

+###### Authentication

+When connecting to a Strimzi cluster with OAuth (keycloak) - the UI will use an OAuth strategy.
+This will redirect the user to the provider to log in - and start an OAuth flow.
+When the user has entered credentials into the provider - the browser is redirected back to Strimzi UI on a specific endpoint, and the Express server communicates with the provider to generate an access token for the user.

+When connecting to a Strimzi cluster with SASL - the UI will use a `local` strategy and expose a GET and POST `/login` express route.
+If the user has not logged in, the passport `authenticate` function will redirect to the `/login` endpoint which will return the application bundle.
+The browser will render a login page - which will POST to the `/login` endpoint to authenticate the credentials.
+This strategy will then send the credentials to Strimzi admin to validate.

+Passport strategies will also write a user object to the express `req.user` - which contains information about the user (basic profile and credentials).

+###### Authorization

+If the Kafka cluster uses simple authorization, it will not be possible introspect a user's permissions.
+Instead, requests will fail with a 403 status code, which the UI will need to handle.

+If the Kafka cluster uses Keycloak or OPA authorization the UI will configure the Passport strategy for [authorization](http://www.passportjs.org/docs/authorize/).
+Once a user has been authenticated, the strategy `verify` callback can be used to lookup the authorization for the user and add it to the `req.account` object.

+An `auth` graphql query field will then be created to allow the permissions to be retrieved by the browser when the application loads.
+An additional `auth` query with resource variale will be creatd for "one time" authorization checks.

+###### User session

+In a web application, the browser is making a series of requests on behalf of a user session.
+It would not be feasible to ask for credentials for _every_ request.
+Instead, Passport will be integrated with [express session middleware](https://github.com/expressjs/session) - which is used to provide a shared object across requests from the same client.
+The middleware adds a cookie to the first request that identifies the session, and will deserialize the correct shared object into the `req` object in subsequent requests.
+On first authentication, Passport will serialize user information into the session, ensuring that subsequent requests can access the user's credentials when it makes requests to Strimzi admin.
+In addition, Passport will trigger authentication if it finds that the credentials have expired or are missing.

+The session will initially be stored inside an in memory store, as it is not a major problem for a user to reauthenticate if the server restarts.
+This can be later updated to use a persistent store for the session data.

+###### Downstream authentication

+Any requests that are made against Strimzi admin will provide the credentials stored in the user session.
+If there is a timing window whereby the credentials expire after they have been attached to the request, the UI will handle the authentication failure and trigger a reauthentication.

 #### Entity model

 A UI typically allows a user to interact with resources.
 These resources are types of known entity (E.g. a Topic), which typically can be created, read, updated or deleted.
 Entities are often protected by authorization controls, restricting a user's access or ability to create, read, update or delete a given named entity or entity type.
 In the case of authorization for example, different mechanisms may be used to grant or reject the ability to create for instance.
 The ability to 'retrieve' an entity may vary (i.e retrieve the whole entity, or just a particular attribute) by use case.
 From a UI point of view, the 'how' of an operation on an entity is not important.
 What is important is if we can or cannot, and how the UI should ultimately respond to that.

-Thus, to help encapsulate these cases and capabilities, the Strimzi ui (both client and server) uses a simple 'entity model' to help describe/define what entities are used in a given scenario, and what operations need to be performed on them.
+Thus, to help encapsulate these cases and capabilities, the Strimzi UI (both client and server) uses a simple 'entity model' to help describe/define what entities are used in a given scenario, and what operations need to be performed on them.
 These operations typically will take the form of CRUD actions (although additional actions can also be provided/checked on a case by case basis), which will be checked at runtime via a defined callback for that action, with the callback being provided appropriate state so it can return a `true` or `false` result, indicating if 'this' action on 'this' entity is currently possible.
 Keys for common operations on any entity (I.e. `CREATE`,`READ`,`UPDATE` and `DELETE`) will be defined in [`entityModelConstants.ts`](../utils/entityModelConstants.ts), with more specific keys being added as required.

-In the case of the Strimzi ui, this approach is used currently to describe backend capability required to show a page at minimum, and what authorization rights a user requires to access a page at minimum ([More details available here](../client/Pages/README.md)).
-In this case, the callbacks are provided with either [the result of GraphQL introspection](#introspection)) or current known authorization state respectively, which are then processed/checked in the callback to return the required `true`/`false` result.
+In the case of the Strimzi UI, this approach is used currently to describe backend capability required to show a page at minimum, and what authorization rights a user requires to access a page at minimum ([More details available here](../client/Pages/README.md)).
+In this case, the callbacks are provided with [the result of GraphQL introspection](#introspection)) and user introspection - which are then processed/checked in the callback to return the required `true`/`false` result.

-For example, assuming we are checking backend API capability state (which we destructure to just have topic state) for the minimum requirements to show a Topic page, the model would look as follows:
+For example, assuming we are checking backend API capability state for the minimum requirements to show a Topic page, the model would look as follows (introspection results passed in as parameters and destructured accordingly):

 ```
 {
   Topic: {
-    CREATE: ({topic}) => topic.operations.addTopic,
+    CREATE: ({topic}, {topicAuth}) => topic.operations.addTopic && topicAuth.addTopics,
-    READ: ({topic}) => topic.field.name && topic.field.partitions && topic.field.replicas,
+    READ: ({topic}, {topicAuth}) => topic.field.name && topic.field.partitions && topic.field.replicas && topicAuth.readTopics,
-    liveUpdates: ({topic}) => topic.subscriptions.topicsUpdated
+    liveUpdates: ({topic}, {topicAuth}) => topic.subscriptions.topicsUpdated && topicAuth.readTopics
   }
 }
 ```